playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 1. `play.mvc.Controller.ctx()`
 1. `play.mvc.Controller.request()`

 Before Play 2.7, when using Play with Java, the only way to access the `Http.Request` was `Http.Context.current()` which was used internally by `Controller.request()` method.
-The problem with `Http.Context.current()` is that it is implemented using a thread local, which is harder to test, to keep in sync with changes made by other places and makes it harder to access the request in other threads.
+The problem with `Http.Context.current()` is that it is implemented using a thread local, which is harder to test, to keep in sync with changes made at other places and makes it harder to access the request in other threads.

-With Play 2.7 you can now access the current request by simply adding it as a param to your routes and actions.
+With Play 2.7 you can now access the current request by just adding it as a param to your routes and actions.

-For example the routes files contains:
+For example, the routes files contain:

 ```
 GET     /       controllers.HomeController.index(request: Request)